Trevor Lawrence Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- He has added 317 rushing yards (19.8 ypg) on 63 carries while scoring two touchdowns on the ground.
+- He has added 317 rushing yards on 63 carries with two touchdowns, averaging 19.8 yards per game.

+- The Jaguars, who rank 32nd in the NFL in points scored, have dropped back to pass 61.3% of the time while running the football 38.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Colts.